wzychla/rust-vs-js/readme.md

 ## Rust2WASM

 Rust source is in <a href='src/lib.rs'>src/lib.rs</a> file.
 Rust HTML host is in the <a href='mandel_rust.html'>mandel_rust.html</a>.
+The Rust source has to be compiled in advance, the compilation produces the `*.wasm` binary and also a `*.js` bridge to it.

 The Rust2WASM docs are <a href='https://developer.mozilla.org/en-US/docs/WebAssembly/Rust_to_Wasm'>here</a>.